ignite/cli/docs/docs/02-guide/05-debug.md

 The debug command requires that the blockchain app binary is build with debugging support by removing optimizations and inlining.
-A debug binary is built by default by the `ignite chain serve` command or can optionally be created using the `--debug` flag when running `ignite chain init` or `ignite chain build` sub-commands.
+A debug binary is built by default by the `ignite cosmos chain serve` command or can optionally be created using the `--debug` flag when running `ignite cosmos chain init` or `ignite chain build` sub-commands.

 To start a debugging session in the terminal run:

 ```
-ignite chain debug
+ignite cosmos chain debug
 ```

 The command runs your blockchain app in the background, attaches to it and